benbuzz790/bots/README.md

 ## What This Is

 Most agent frameworks treat conversations as lists of messages.
 This one treats them as trees.

 Why?
-Because when you're working with an agent, you need to explore.
-Try different approaches.
-Backtrack when something doesn't work.
-Branch to test ideas in parallel.
-A linear conversation forces you to either lose context or pollute it with failed attempts.
+Because when you're working with an agent, you may need to explore, to try different approaches, or to backtrack when something doesn't work.
+A linear conversation forces you to either lose context or pollute that context with failed attempts.

 Trees let you explore without losing your place.
 Every message is a node.
 Every response creates a branch.
 You can navigate back to any point and try something different.
 The agent only sees the path from root to your current position, so context stays clean.
-This structure enables something more interesting: agents that manage their own context.
-An agent can branch itself to explore multiple approaches in parallel.
-It can navigate its own conversation tree.
-It can save its state—complete with tools and context—and resume later.
+Allowing branching also allows simple parallel operation.
+For instance, a "gather context, then branch to do tasks in parallel" workflow.

 The framework emerged from building with it.
 Every feature exists because it solved a real problem during development. `respond()` wraps API complexity. `save/load` eliminates context repetition. `add_tools()` makes tool creation trivial—just write a Python function.
 Functional prompts automate common agent workflows.
-The CLI grew from `chat()` when interactions got complex enough to need dedicated commands.
-Namshubs package complete workflows because even with the CLI, certain patterns kept repeating.
+The CLI grew from `bot.chat()` when interactions got complex enough to need dedicated commands.

+This structure enables something more interesting: agents that manage their own context through tool use.
+Tools are provided for allowing an agent to branch itself to allow itself to do work in parallel.
+It can compact itself.
+Giving agents tools to do the boring task of managing their own context *appears to work*.

 This is a tool for programming with agents, not just prompting them.

 ## Getting Started